-We’ve featured a diversity of voices and issues, including wrongfully convicted Americans, undocumented immigrants, and people living under oppressive regimes in Burma, Zimbabwe and Colombia.
-Their personal stories offer readers an engaging, humanizing understanding of issues that might otherwise seem abstract.
+The series explores issues of race-, gender-, and class-based inequity through the lenses of migration, displacement, and the criminal justice system.
+We’ve featured a diversity of voices, including those of wrongfully convicted Americans, undocumented immigrants, agricultural workers, Indigenous peoples, communities displaced from public housing, and more.
+Their personal stories offer readers an engaging understanding of issues that might otherwise seem abstract.

 VOW narratives meet a high editorial and literary standard, are rigorously fact-checked, and are supported by appendices that provide contextual information on key structural and systemic factors that influence the issues at hand.